 Production #: 9501

-While preparing to depart from Priplanus, the Robinsons experience powerful planet quakes caused by the drilling of Nerim (Strother Martin)—miner of cosmonium, quintessence of the living force.
-Motivated by greed, Dr. Smith gambles one of the Jupiter 2’s thruster controls in a card game with Nerim, potentially stranding himself and his companions on a doomed world.
+While preparing to depart from Priplanus, the Robinsons encounter violent planet quakes caused by the drilling of Nerim (Strother Martin)—miner of cosmonium, quintessence of the living force.
+Motivated by greed, Dr. Smith gambles one of the Jupiter 2’s thruster controls in a card game with Nerim—with a devastating outcome.